 When the War of 1812 broke out, John went to Zanesville to enlist in Captain James Brown's Company of the 3rd Regiment of Ohio Militia.
 The regiment was commanded by Charles Miller.
 He served a six-month term from Aug.
 20, 1812 to Feb.
 20, 1813.
 He received his honorable discharge at the rapids of the Miami River.

 Whatever drilling, marching or battle engagements he may have experienced are not yet known.

 On May 18 or 28, 1823, at the age of 29, John was united in holy matrimony with 20-year-old Mary "Magdalena" Shirer (1803-1887) (sometimes misspelled "Shirey") of Wellersburg, Somerset County, the daughter of farmers Adam and Saloma (Schwartz) Shirer.
 The ceremony took place in Cumberland, Somerset County, PA, with Rev. F. Heyer officiating under the tenets of the Lutheran Church.

-She may also have gone by "Polly" -- a common nickname for "Mary" -- and in one census record was mis-named "Nancy."
+Mary may also have gone by "Polly" -- a common nickname -- and in one census record she was mis-named as "Nancy."

 Their eight known children were Chester Thompson Gaumer, Saloma Zimmer, Susanna Gaumer, John Adam Gaumer, Hannah Gaumer, Mary "Polly" Herbert, Jacob Riley Gaumer and Elizabeth Gaumer.

 In 1850, under the terms of the Act of Sept.
-28, 1850, he received title to 80 acres of government-owned bounty land in Ohio.
-He sold the property in the early 1850s.
+28, 1850, John received title to 80 acres of government-owned bounty land in Ohio.
+He sold the property within a few years.